mauricerenck/indieConnector/docs/mastodon.md

-# Posting to Mastodon or Bluesky
+# Posting to Mastodon / Bluesky

-You can enable automatically posting to Mastodon or Bluesky when a new page is published.
+You can enable automatically posting to Mastodon and/or Bluesky when a new page is published.
 IndieConnector will then create a post with a short description and a link to the page.

 ## General setup

 In order to post to Mastodon or Bluesky, you have to setup some fields in your `config.php`.
-The textfield is the field that will be used as the text for the post.
-And if you want to also post an image, you have to define an image field:
+The **textfield** is the field that will be used as the text for the post.
+And if you want to also post an image, you have to define an **imagefield**.
+Use the same name as in your blueprint:

 ```php
 'mauricerenck.indieConnector.post.textfield' => 'description',
 'mauricerenck.indieConnector.post.imagefield' => 'postImage',
 ```

-The image field must be of type `files` and can only inlcude one image.
+The image field must be of type `files` and can only include one image.
 The image will be uploaded to Mastodon or Bluesky:

+Example for the image field:

 ```yaml
 postImage: